Frequently Asked Questions

 - Streamlined Review (Required)

-If the proposal is submitted in response to a Request for Proposals (RFP), a copy of the RFP must be loaded or a website must be indicated on the coversheet.
+- Internal Uploads and Routing This tab includes uploading additional forms such as any sponsor forms which contain budgetary information and/or require Authorized Organizational Representative signature.
+If the proposal is submitted in response to a Request for Proposals (RFP), a copy of the RFP must be loaded on this tab as well.

 - Expanded Review (Optional)

-OSP staff is available to review the complete proposal for adherence to sponsor guidelines at the request of PI/PD provided that the proposal is submitted timely (three days for standard proposals/ten days for collaborative, multi-disciplinary, or center proposals) through SPS system.
+OSP staff is available to review the complete proposal for adherence to sponsor guidelines at the request of PI/PD provided that the proposal is submitted timely (seven (7) business days for standard proposals) through the GeauxGrants system.
 In addition, a complete review of proposals to private entities will be conducted since a "Standard Research Agreement" will be prepared and submitted with the proposal.
+Proposals will need to be in the final format and all components in GeauxGrants should be marked Completed.

-Call OSP (8-2760) if you have any questions about SPS proposal routing process.
+Call OSP (8-2760) if you have any questions about the GeauxGrants proposal routing process.

 What is required for cost share/match?